 Nevada

-Relevant education from an accredited school can be used to fulfill up to three years of the experience requirement.
-You will need to pass a trade exam, as well as a Construction Management Survey exam which includes business management skills questions.
+You will need to pass a trade exam, as well as a business and law exam.
 You must pass a background check and submit current financial statements.
+Approved contractors will need to get a license bond and show proof of workers’ comp.

 New Hampshire